 An example of how this could be put into practice is an oncology trial utilizing a wearable and personalized data-collection app.
 The data collected could inform a treating physician of potential medical issues, provide Astellas more robust information of the potential side effects of the product and allow the patient to feel safe in an environment more friendly than a hospital.
 This novel approach has further potential to yield positive results because it's possible we could identify side effects not identifiable in standard clinical trial office visits.

 Critical issues remain in realizing a sustainable and fully integrated hybrid clinical trials.
 Access to a reliable WiFi connection and ensuring data-collection consistency to maintain the validity of the trial results are concerns that need to be addressed on the participant side.
 The increased need for technical troubleshooting by clinical staff and the disruption to medical office revenue streams hinder progress from the trial site perspective.
 On a macro level, differing national regulations are making it difficult to develop the multi-country trials necessary to accumulate data from diverse patient populations.

 Astellas understands the current landscape and the many challenges that exist.
-However, discovering innovative solutions that enhance the patient experience is what drives motivation and standards at Astellas, and Marie is optimistic that, with the right leadership and unwavering commitment to prioritizing patient voice, the company can overcome barriers and make the necessary breakthroughs.
+However, discovering innovative solutions that enhance the patient experience is what drives motivation and standards at Astellas.
+With unwavering commitment to prioritizing patient voice, the company can overcome barriers and make the necessary breakthroughs.

 Astellas is continuously driving forward DX initiatives through the concerted efforts of employees in all business areas.
 Among our wide range of projects, we will introduce a series of efforts that represent and clearly highlight our commitment.